-The first worship service was held on September 18, 1988 in the Charlie Lake Community Hall with 14 adults and 10 children in attendance.
-On February 12, 1989, the group voted to become recognized as a church and affiliate with theBaptist Union of Western Canada.
-The foundation service and official church status were celebrated on May 27, 1990.
-27 people were inducted into membership.
+The first worship service was held on September 18, 1988, in the Charlie Lake Community Hall with 14 adults and 10 children in attendance.
+On September 11th, a Covenant and Induction service was held, and Al Stebing was inducted as pastor.
+Al‘s background in ranching, trapping, guiding and logging along with his passion for evangelism helped prepare him to minister to a wide variety of people in Charlie Lake and outlying areas.
+On February 12, 1989, the group voted to become recognized as a church and affiliate with the Baptist Union of Western Canada (now knows as the Canadian Baptists of Western Canada) The foundation service and official church status were celebrated on May 27, 1990.
+Twenty-seven people were received into membership.

 Engineering of two additions (nursery & fireside room) and roof design began in the spring of 1999, with the construction of the additions being completed in the fall.
 Trusses and the roofing package were ordered.
 Work began on the roof in January of 2000 and was completed in the spring.
 A group from the Mennonite Brethren Church of Fort St. John sanded and cleaned all the logs and helped to install the tin roof covering.
 This brought the new building to lock up stage in the fall of 2000.
 In 2001 the doors, windows, framing, stairways, gable ends, soffits and balconies were constructed.

-On January 22, 2011, the church held a celebration service to thank Pastor Al and Sue for their service, to thank God for the previous 23 years, and to bless Al and Sue in the future endeavors God had for them.
+On January 22, 2011, the church held a celebration service to thank Pastor Al and Sue for their service, to thank God for the previous 23 years, and to bless Al and Sue in the future endeavours God had for them.

-In January of 2012 Alfred Reschke became the new Lead Pastor.
-Jared Braun was hired as associate pastor in February of 2013.
-During Alfred’s tenure as pastor the church’s ties with the Canadian Baptists of Western Canada (formerly the Baptist Union of Western Canada) were strengthened.
-Also during his time Alfred worked with the board in establishing an eldership model.
+In January of 2012, Alfred Reschke became the new Lead Pastor.
+Jared Braun was hired as an associate pastor in February of 2013.
+During Alfred’s tenure as pastor, the church’s ties with the Canadian Baptists of Western Canada (formerly the Baptist Union of Western Canada) were strengthened.
+Also, during his time, Alfred worked with the board in establishing an eldership model.